-The League will sponsor projects based on a first-come, first-served basis if they meet the requirements and spirit of the grant program.
-The League reserves the right to not sponsor any project that does not meet eligibility requirements.
+The League is sponsoring individuals based on a first-come, first-served basis, up to 25 sponsorees.
+This ensures that we have the institutional capacity to sponsor applicants fully through the grant process.
+The League reserves the right not to sponsor any project that does not meet eligibility requirements.
 The League additionally reserves the right to withdraw sponsorship of any applicant if he or she fails to meet the deadlines and requirements below.

 1. PROJECT AND APPLICANT MATERIAL

 - Completed answers to the Independent Project Questions, downloadable here,

 - Résumé or biographical statement for each applicant.
 You do not need to include résumés for general team members or non-essential collaborators.
 If you have a collaborator or consultant who will make crucial contributions for the success of the project, please include a resume for him or her.

 - Up to 15 images (or a website reference) that represent recent work and your proposed project.
 All images must be identified with brief captions.
 High resolution images are not necessary.
 Composite images are acceptable, but please use them sparingly.
 Your images should show work and experience relevant to your project.
 Please do not submit full portfolios.